 A third new digital payment method that is rapidly gaining widespread global adoption is ‘buy now, pay later’.
 While instalment credit is not a new concept in retail – retailers have offered credit to customers since the days of mail order – the particular innovation is offering instant credit to customers shopping online.
 Companies like Alma, ClearPay, Klarna, Laybuy, PayPal, Scalapay and many others offer customers the option to split the payment for their purchases into a small number of interest-free instalments spread across weeks or months.
 The advantage to consumers is being able to buy items when they need or want them; the advantage to retailers is higher sales and basket values by extending credit terms to customers, without taking on the credit or financial risk.

-For retailers, these new digital payments present both challenges and opportunities: retailers must choose between a multitude of new digital payment methods as they plan their future payment strategies and then decide how best to integrate each individual payment method with their existing POS solution.
+These new types of digital payment in retail present both challenges and opportunities: retailers must choose between a multitude of new digital payment methods as they plan their future payment strategies and then decide how best to integrate each individual payment method with their existing POS solution.
 Key among their concerns will be how to choose between the broad and often overlapping product and service mix of the PSPs and online payment companies, and how to select the right strategic payments partner.